 Conversion rate is the percentage of users that sign up or purchase tickets.
 Conversion rate optimization is a system that helps increase that percentage.

 So, an event registration page needs to highlight the value of the event.
 It should showcase its activities and generate excitement.

-Conversion rate optimization includes analyzing the target audience to complete these objectives.
+Conversion rate optimization tools assist in analyzing the target audience to complete these objectives.